 Transparency is not a one-size-fits-all equation.
 What is comfortable for one organisation may not be comfortable, realistic, or appropriate for another.
 The best transparency policies will be those guided by an organisation’s mission, catered to its supporters and potential supporters, and considerate of the organisation’s strategy and needs.

-The roundtable discussion will convene high-level corporate and family business leaders across the Gulf Region to challenge current understandings of transparency highlighting the value, opportunities and challenges of implementing higher standards of transparency in giving.
+The roundtable discussion convened high-level corporate and family business leaders across the Gulf Region to challenge current understandings of transparency highlighting the value, opportunities and challenges of implementing higher standards of transparency in giving.